On the values of logarithmic residues along curves

 \section{Equisingular deformations of plane curves and the stratification by \loga{} residues}

 The purpose of this last section is to study the behaviour of the values of \loga{} residues in an equisingular deformation of a plane curve.
-By the results of part~\ref{part2}, the stratification by the values of \loga{} residues is the same as the stratification by the values of K\"ahler differentials which is an essential ingredient of the analytic classification of plane curves described in \cite{hefez} and \cite{Hefez2} respectively for irreducible curves and for reducible curves with two branches.
-They prove that in a stratum of the stratification by the values of K\"ahler differentials, the analytic classification can be expressed in terms of a normal parametrization of the curve.
-The analytic equivalence is then represented by the group action of the roots of the unity of a certain order determined by $\val(\Omega^1_D)$ (see \cite[Theorem 2.1]{hefez}).
+The base space of this deformation is denoted by $S$ in forthcoming definition~\ref{def:equi}.
+Each $s\in S$ is associated with a germ of plane curve $D_s$, and $\val(\co_{D_s})$ does not depend on $s$.
+By the results of section~\ref{part2}, partitioning $S$ by the values of \loga{} residues is the same as by the values of K\"ahler differentials.
+This partition is an essential ingredient of the analytic classification of plane curves described in \cite{hefez} and \cite{Hefez2} respectively for irreducible curves and for reducible curves with two branches.

+We first recall some results on equisingular and admissible deformations.
+We then prove that the stratification by the values of \loga{} residues is finite and constructible, and it refines the stratification by the Tjurina number (see Propositions \ref{finite} and \ref{construc}).
 We end this section with several algorithms which can be used to compute the set of values of $\mc{R}_D$, inspired by~\cite{bgmescalier} and \cite{hefez-standard}.

-We first recall some results on equisingular and admissible deformations, and we then study some properties of the stratification by the values of \loga{} residues.